aatikah/terraform-secure-sensitive-data-s3/README.md

 ## Overview

-This project provides a secure way to store and share sensitive financial reports in an S3 bucket.
+This project provides a secure way to store and share sensitive files in an S3 bucket.
 The solution includes:
 - **Server-Side Encryption**: Ensures data is encrypted at rest using AES256.
 - **Block Public Access**: Prevents unauthorized public access to the bucket.
 - **VPC Endpoint**: Restricts access to the S3 bucket to a specific VPC.